What are the costs associated with an online grad school degree?

 Application Fee

 The application fee covers the price for processing your application.
 This is usually nonrefundable and may range from $50 to $105.
-However, an application fee may be waived for particular reasons like financial hardships, or an applicant is a member of a particular program or fellowship.
-While there are pricey grad school application fees, there’s a bunch of institutions that offer no-fee application.
+However, an application fee may be waived for particular reasons like financial hardships, or if an applicant is a member of a particular program or fellowship.
+While there are pricey grad school application fees, there are a bunch of institutions that offer no-fee applications.

 Technology Fees